brickadia-community/omegga/doc/permissions.md

 ## Privilege Escalation Prevention

+All user-management mutations (`passwd`, `ban`, `delete`, `permissions`, `grantRole`, `revokeRole`, `resetMfa`) enforce user hierarchy checks via `checkUserHierarchy`.
+The actor's highest role order must be strictly greater than the target's highest role order.
+The owner is always protected and cannot be targeted by non-owners.

+### Self-Action Prevention
+Users cannot: change their own permissions, grant/revoke roles to/from themselves, disable themselves, or delete themselves.
+Self-service password change is allowed but requires the current password.

 ### User Permissions
 When a non-owner user edits another user's permissions, the backend checks that the editor is not granting scopes they don't have themselves.
 The mutation resolves all scopes in the proposed `PermissionSet` against the editor's effective permissions (direct + roles + defaults) and rejects any scope the editor lacks.
+The target user must also be below the editor in the role hierarchy.

 ### Role Permissions
-When editing a role's permissions, the user must have both `role.edit` and `role.grantPermission`.
+When editing or creating a role's permissions, the user must have both `role.edit` and `role.grantPermission`.
 The hierarchy check ensures the target role is below the user's level.
-The escalation check ensures the user has every permission they are granting to the role.
+The escalation check ensures the user has every permission they are granting to the role, using their full effective permissions (direct + roles + defaults).

 ### Default Permissions
 Editing default permissions requires `role.defaultPermissions`.
 The same escalation check applies -- users cannot add permissions to the defaults that they don't have themselves.
+Note that removing default permissions is allowed (this can affect all users who rely on defaults).

 ### Role Assignment
+Granting a role requires `user.grantRole`.
+Three checks are enforced:
+1. **Hierarchy**: the role being granted must be below the actor's highest role that grants `user.grantRole`
+2. **Containment**: the actor must possess every permission contained in the role being granted (prevents indirect privilege escalation through role assignment)
+3. **Target protection**: the target must be below the actor in the role hierarchy

-Granting or revoking a role requires `user.grantRole`.
-The hierarchy check ensures the role being assigned/revoked is below the user's highest role that grants `user.grantRole`.
+Revoking a role requires the same hierarchy check on the role being revoked, plus the target must be below the actor.

+### Role Reordering
+Reorder requires `role.edit` from an **assigned role** (not from default/direct permissions, which return `Infinity` and would bypass all hierarchy).
+Non-owners must submit all roles below their level (no partial reorders).
+The reorder preserves the order slots of unmanaged roles, preventing collisions with roles above the actor's level.

+### Direct Permissions and Hierarchy
+When a user has a scope from direct or default permissions (but not from any assigned role), `getActorHighestOrder` returns `Infinity` for that scope.
+This allows the user to manage any role for create/edit/delete operations but does NOT allow reorder (which explicitly requires a role-based order).
+Owners should be aware that granting `role.edit` as a direct permission is equivalent to owner-level role management.

+### Race Conditions
+- `createRole` uses a single atomic `$inc` multi-update to bump all existing role orders before inserting at order 1.
+The uniform bump preserves relative ordering, so concurrent operations see consistent hierarchy.
+- Reorder assigns orders inline within the endpoint handler.
+NeDB operations are individually atomic but there are no multi-document transactions.
+Under concurrent reorder requests, the last write wins, but hierarchy checks prevent escalation because they validate against the current database state at check time.
+- The roles cache is invalidated after every mutation.
+Between a mutation and cache invalidation, concurrent reads may see stale data, but stale data is always MORE restrictive (lower actor orders), never less.

 ## Storage